Summer Nutrition Programs

 - Arrange for meals to be prepared or delivered

-- Monitor your sites
+- Monitor the sites

-- Prepare claims for reimbursement
+- Prepare and submit claims for reimbursement

 Sponsors must be organizations that are fully capable of managing a food service program.
 To be a sponsor, you must follow regulations and be responsible, financially, and administratively, for running your program.